22 July 2024

 Bristol Packet leads the way in passenger boat fleet electrification

-By Sean McNamara Assistant Manager
+By Sean McNamara Branch Manager, Worcester

 Illustration of four canal boats docked along a curved waterfront with minimalistic design and muted colors.